mbabynames search ✿

 Regina Corinne

-"noble and strong" (Regina) meets "maiden" (Corinne).
+"queen" (Regina) meets "maiden" (Corinne).
 The combination reads as complete.
 Neither name overshadows the other.
 The hard C in Corinne gives a clean break after Regina's open vowel ending.

 Regina Eloise